 70. New Years Eve street party in Banff

-This New Year’s Eve in Banff (2019/2020) was a bit of an anticlimax honestly, but it can be an awesome night out on the town.
+This New Year’s Eve in Banff is always an awesome time.
 Head to the streets and watch the pyro displays at midnight.
 For a classier New Years Eve, head to the Fairmont Banff Springs for their annual NYE gala.

 The Best Beginner Hikes in Banff: